simonemargio/homelab/README.md

 ### Productivity
 *   **ezbookkeeping:** streamlined accounting platform for tracking expenses, managing budgets, and analyzing personal cash flow without feeding financial data to external analytics engines.
 *   **FreshRSS:** in an era of algorithmic feeds, this service provides deterministic, chronological aggregation of news, blogs, and releases, putting information consumption entirely under my control.

+For further information on the system, configuration, and hardware management, the [Homelab](https://simonemargio.dev/homelab/) webpage is always available.